Authors I Admire

 I was unfamiliar with Jacqueline Briggs Martin’s remarkable work until I read her picture book Snowflake Bentley about Wilson Bentley and his pioneering work with snowflakes.
 She managed to tell his story with a grace and simplicity appropriate for the subject and audience while conveying the depth of his commitment.
 This book opened my eyes to the possibilities of writing biographies, something I’ve always enjoyed reading.

-In recent years, I've become increasingly interested in current science subjects and stories for adults.
-A few science writers whose work I seek out to read are Elizabeth Kolbert, Ed Yong and Matt Simon.
+In recent years, I've become increasingly interested in current science subjects.
+A few science writers whose work I seek out to read are Elizabeth Kolbert and Ed Yong as well as children's science writers Heather L. Montgomery (who's a friend) and Jeanne Miller.

 E.B.
 White at work in his spartan Maine boathouse, where he did some of his writing for young readers.
 Photo by Jill Krementz.